Dr Kara McKechnie

 PhD & Postdoctoral Supervision

-- Jenny Daniel (with R Farnes (Opera North), R Cowgill (Liverpool Hope), B White (Music)
+- Jenny Daniel (with R Farnes (Opera North), R Cowgill (Huddersfield), B White (Music)

 - Jessica Walker (with J Pitches)

-- Supervised to completion: Daniel Bye, Jacqueline Bolton (with S Bottoms, English)
+- Supervised to completion: Daniel Bye, Jacqueline Bolton (with S Bottoms, English), Adam Strickson (with R Cowgill, Huddersfield and D Gray, Opera North), Raolat Abiola (MPhil, with Garry Lyons)

 PhD thesis: Variations on a Self – Alan Bennett’s works in autobiographical, dramaturgical and narratological interpretations.
 PhD awarded without alterations, De Montfort University, Leicester, 2004.